-More than 70 PhD candidates since 1990
+Educated more than 70 PhD candidates since 1990

 In close co-operation with NTNU, education is an important part of FFF's activities.
-In the period from 1990 until the end of 2021, more than 70 PhD candidates have graduated with the support from FFF, the Research Council of Norway and other industries, such as aluminium producers.
+In the period from 1990 until today, more than 70 PhD candidates have graduated with the support from FFF, the Research Council of Norway and other industries as aluminium

-The PhD students have been part of research projects together with researchers and co-workers from SINTEF and NTNU.
-18 PhD students are today part of ongoing FFF projects.
+The PhD students have been part of research projects together with researchers and coworkers from SINTEE and NTNU, 18 PhD students are today part of ongoing FFF projects.
 Master students within FFF projects are also a recruitment base for the ferroalloy industry.